yume-chan/ya-webadb/README.md

 ## How does it work

+**I'm working on a series of [blog posts](https://chensi.moe/blog/2020/09/28/webadb-part0-overview/) explaining the ADB protocol and my implementation in details.**

 `@yume-chan/adb` contains a platform-independent TypeScript implementation of the Android Debug Bridge (ADB) protocol.

 `@yume-chan/adb-backend-web` contains a backend for `@yume-chan/adb` that uses Web technologies.